Currently based in Oxford, with easy access to London, I am a PhD Musicology student at University of Birmingham.

 First International Conference for Women’s Work in Music, Bangor University, http://wwm.bangor.ac.uk/

-I am co organising an Royal Musical Association Study Day on “Identity and Vinyl Culture”.
-Call for contributions here
+I am co organising an Royal Musical Association Study Day on “Identity and Vinyl Culture” on November 18th 2017.
+Programme and link to register here

 I also wrote a guest blog for the Royal Music Association.